The Snows of Kilimanjaro (1952 film): Casting

 Humphrey Bogart, Richard Conte and Marlon Brando were all reported to be under consideration for the male lead, as was Dale Robertson.

 Filming

 The film was shot on location in Nairobi, Kenya, Cairo, Egypt, and the French Riviera, and studio work was done at Stage 14 in 20th Century Fox Studios.
 During production, on April 8, 1952, when Peck was carrying Gardner for a scene in the film, Peck wrenched his knee and production had to be postponed for 10 days while he recovered in his Pacific Palisades home, and Hildegard Knef came down with influenza in the studios.
 She was able though to sing two Cole Porter tunes in the film.
 Jazz musician Benny Carter performs early on in the film.

 The bullfight sequences were archive footage, taken from Fox's 1941 film Blood and Sand.
-Circus animal trainer Pat Anthony replaced Gregory Peck as his stand-in for the hyena attack scene.
+Circus animal trainer Pat Anthony replaced Gregory Peck as his stand-in for the hyena encounter scene.

 Reception

+Helped by a star-studded cast, the film was one of the most successful films of the early 1950s and earned $12.5 million at the box office, very high for that period.
+Variety said it earned domestic rentals of $5.6 million.